 How can we be sure the refugees we accept are safe?

-All refugees who arrive under the quota have undergone an initial security check conducted by the UNHCR, then further check conducted by Immigration New Zealand.
+All refugees who arrive under the quota have undergone an initial security check conducted by the UNHCR, then a further check conducted by Immigration New Zealand.

 Because New Zealand determines when refugees arrive in the country, we have the time and resources to do very thorough security checks.